Gianni Infantino: The web of influence spun by Fifa’s re-elected president

 Gianni Infantino: Fifa’s re-elected president spins an ever-spreading web of influence

-A standalone runner to oversee the game despite vocal critics in several quarters as the most controversial World Cup in history approaches - but what is Fifa’s real role and responsibility now?
+A stand-alone runner to oversee the game despite vocal critics in several quarters as the most controversial World Cup in history approaches – but what is Fifa’s real role and responsibility now?

 On Sunday at Al Bayt Stadium, Gianni Infantino will be more than willing to share the spotlight with the Emir of Qatar, but it isn’t a privilege the newly re-elected Fifa president affords many.
 Take a story from a few weeks ago.
 With the World Cup 2022 so close, the Lisbon-based Web Summit wanted both Arsene Wenger and Infantino to come and do a talk.
-Negotiations fell down for a few reasons but one element raises a chuckle from those with knowledge of the talks.
+Negotiations broke down for a few reasons, but one element raises a chuckle from those with knowledge of the talks.
 There was a request for Infantino to have a more prominent speaking slot than Wenger.

 The story does tally with a common refrain from a lot of people you speak to about Infantino.